September 26, 2020

 Until we’re flying around in Futurama-like tubes, there’ll still be demand for car mechanics.
 I know of people who do this from home which cuts out the massive overhead of renting a workshop.
 You can expect to earn at least $35 per hour.

 Being in Perth, I’ve seen and heard countless stories of people making a fortune doing relatively simple work like cleaning, cooking, or general on-site labour.
-Within about 3 seconds of searching, I found an ‘entry-level, no experience required labourer’ job paying over $100,000.
+Within 3 seconds of searching, I found an ‘entry-level, no experience required labourer’ job paying over $100,000.
 If you can tolerate the roster and working away, the income potential in mining is huge.

 If you’re good with fixing things and enjoy doing odd-jobs that don’t warrant calling a tradie, you can make a healthy income as a handyman.
 Do a good job, build a pool of clients who trust you and you’ll get a stream of well-paid recurring work, earning $30 per hour and above.